M64GitHub/libtsprites/README.md

 animations, slices, specific color-fading, or different rotations of a moving player figure for example.
  - `layers` - Z-coordinate
+ - `animations` - set of frames combined with relative (movement) coordinates
  - `boards` -
  - `screen`